 - Death Certificate of Spouse if the change of name is due to the loss of your spouse.

-- If applicable a certificate from an Advocate if you are temporarily resident outside of Kenya or are separated from your spouse where the separation is likely to be permanent.
+- If applicable, a certificate from an Advocate if you are temporarily resident outside of Kenya or are separated from your spouse, where the separation is likely to be permanent.

 We have created a checklist to assist anyone going through the process.
-Access the Change of Name Checklist.

-4. Gazettement of the Name Change
+4. Gazette the Name Change

 After signing the Deed Poll, you must submit it to the Registrar of Documents for publication in the Kenya Gazette.
 The purpose of gazettement is to notify the public of your intention to change your name.
 This process is now streamlined and available on the eCitizen platform.
 Here’s how this works: